millermatt/openconnect-gateway/README.txt

 A: Nope

 Q: !@#$%^
-A: Use the Virtual Box Manager to shut down the "vpn" vm, run "./networking-config.sh off", and then run "./connect.sh ..." again.
+A: Use the Virtual Box Manager to shut down the "vpn" vm, run "./networking-config.sh off", and then follwo the steps above to connect again.